VJ-Varanasi/personal-website/content/project/classical-mechanics/index.md

 slides: ""
 ---

 {{% staticref "uploads/Classical Mechanics Derivations.pdf" "newtab" %}}Classical Mechanics Derivations{{% /staticref %}} is a summary of key ideas and associated derivations from Yale's PHYS410 as taught by Prof. Keith Baker in Fall 2021.
-This course followed "Classical Dynamics of Particles and Systems" by Thorton and Marion, but the notes omit ideas covered in-depth in introductory physics courses in favor of highlighting new and less familiar material/
+This course followed *Classical Dynamics of Particles and Systems by Thorton and Marion*, but the notes omit concepts covered in-depth in introductory physics courses.